Jojoba: Native American uses

 Native Americans also used the salve to soften and preserve animal hides.
 Pregnant women ate jojoba seeds, believing they assisted during childbirth.
 Hunters and raiders ate jojoba on the trail to keep hunger at bay.

-The Seri, who utilize nearly every edible plant in their domain, do not regard the beans as real food and in the past ate it only in emergencies.
+The Seri, who utilize nearly every edible plant in their domain, do not regard the seeds as real food and in the past ate it only in emergencies.

 Introduction to Europe

-Archibald Menzies was the botanist with the Vancouver Expedition that arrived in Santa Barbara, California in November 1793.
+Archibald Menzies was the botanist with the Vancouver Expedition that arrived in Santa Barbara, California, in November 1793.
 He was given fruit and plants of the jojoba by padre of the San Diego Mission.
 These survived the voyage back to the UK and were planted in the Royal Botanic Gardens at Kew near London.

 Contemporary uses

 Jojoba is grown for the liquid wax, commonly called jojoba oil, in its seeds.
 The oil is rare in that it is an extremely long (C36–C46) straight-chain wax ester and not a triglyceride, making jojoba and its derivative jojoba esters more similar to whale oil than to traditional vegetable oils.
 Jojoba oil has also been discussed as a possible biodiesel fuel, but it cannot be cultivated on a scale to compete with traditional fossil fuels, so its use is restricted to personal care products.